On This Page

 Sweeping grassland vistas, spectacular cliffs and canyons, cool, dry forests, secret ponds and small lakes await the visitor to the newest grasslands protected area in the province.
 It rises north and westward from the hot, dry Thompson valleys through three grassland communities to the forested hills above.
 Nowhere else in western North America will you find these grassland communities in such close proximity to each other.

 Spring comes early to the lower hot, dry slopes with plants responding to the short, moist season.
-In contrast, the upper grasslands and forests are not in full bloom until early June when brilliant yellow sunflowers wash the hillsides.
-Beyond the grasslands, ancient ponderosa pines in a sea of bluebunch wheatgrass give way to groves of trembling aspens and open Douglas-fir forests.
-California bighorn sheep, mule deer, moose and waterfowl are common residents and visitors to the protected area, while the western rattlesnake, sharp-tailed grouse and flammulated owl live more secretive lives within its boundaries.
+In contrast, the upper grasslands and forests are not in full bloom until early June when brilliant balsamroot followed by brown-eyed susan wash the hillsides.
+Beyond the grasslands, ancient ponderosa pines in a sea of bluebunch wheatgrass give way to groves of trembling aspen and stands of Douglas fir, some of which are believed to be over 400 years old.
+California bighorn sheep, mule deer, black bear and waterfowl are common residents and visitors to the protected area, while the Northern Pacific rattlesnake, sharp-tailed grouse and flammulated owl live more secretive lives within its boundaries.

 Lac du Bois Grasslands Protected Area is your protected area.
 We hope you will visit it often and enjoy the values for which it was established.
 BC Parks is looking to the local community and other users for their support in managing this fragile area.